 Saint Anselm College Launches Campaign to Build Home for the Humanities

-On Thursday, Oct.
-14, members of the Anselmian community gathered to celebrate the launch of the public phase of a $2 million campaign to build a permanent home for the Gregory J. Grappone ’04 Humanities Institute.
+This fall, members of the Anselmian community gathered to celebrate the launch of the public phase of a $2 million campaign to build a permanent home for the Gregory J. Grappone ’04 Humanities Institute.

-“What we are really doing with the Gregory J. Grappone ’04 Humanities Institute is, as our tee-shirt proclaims, carrying on the conversation,” explained Professor Gary Bouchard, executive director of the Humanities Institute and professor of English.
+“What we are really doing with the Gregory J. Grappone ’04 Humanities Institute is, as our tee-shirt proclaims, carrying on the conversation,” said Professor Gary Bouchard, executive director of the Humanities Institute and professor of English.
 “Creating not just classrooms, but a Living Room at the center of our campus where conversations of all kinds between people of all kinds can flourish, a place where… our lives can be transformed by one another in shared reflection about the things that matter most.”

 The two-story facility, located in the Boiler House, will be home to a large, state-of-the-art classroom, a seminar instruction room, a flexible, common meeting and exhibition space, a newly restored and landscaped courtyard, and modest administrative office space.
 It will be the first structure that visitors encounter upon exiting the new Savard Welcome Center and will be a visible reminder of the central place of the humanities in the life of Saint Anselm College.

 “This building will be more than simply an academic facility,” said Dr. Joseph A. Favazza, president of Saint Anselm College.
-“It will be the hub for the Humanities in southern New Hampshire.”
+“It will be the hub for the Humanities in southern New Hampshire.

 During the event, attendees not only learned more about the campaign but also about the life of Gregory J. Grappone ’04 and his legacy.